The Bankrate promise

 6. Apply for loan forgiveness

-Forgiveness programs can eliminate part of your student loan debt, but each program has unique requirements and strict approval standards.
+Forgiveness programs can eliminate all or part of your student loan debt, but each program has unique requirements and strict approval standards:

-The most well-known program is Public Service Loan Forgiveness (PSLF).
-To be eligible for this program, you must be employed full time in a public service position by a government or nonprofit organization, have Direct Loans or have consolidated other federal student loans to qualify and make 120 qualifying payments under an income-driven repayment plan.
-Getting approved for the program is difficult, so read through the details carefully to stay on track.
+- Public Service Loan Forgiveness: To be eligible for the PSLF program, you must be employed full time in a public service position by a government or nonprofit organization, have Direct Loans or have consolidated other federal student loans to qualify and make 120 qualifying payments under an income-driven repayment plan.
+Getting approved for the program is difficult, so read the details carefully to stay on track.

-The Teacher Loan Forgiveness program is another option.
-To qualify, you must have an eligible loan under the Direct Loan Program or FFEL Program and teach full time for five consecutive years in a low-income school or educational service agency.
+- Teacher Loan Forgiveness: To qualify for the Teacher Loan Forgiveness program, you must have an eligible loan under the direct loan program or FFEL program and teach full-time for five consecutive years in a low-income school or educational service agency.
 At least one of those years must be after the 1997-98 academic year.
-The program forgives up to $5,000 or $17,500, depending on your specialty.
+Depending on your specialty, the program forgives up to $5,000 or $17,500.

-It’s also possible to have a portion of your student loans forgiven if you’re on an income-driven repayment plan.
-Once the 20- or 25-year repayment term ends with these programs, any remaining balance is forgiven.
-If you hit the end of your repayment period before 2026, the forgiven amount is not taxable.
+- Income-driven repayment forgiveness: It’s also possible to have a portion of your student loans forgiven if you’re on an income-driven repayment plan.
+Once the 10-, 20- or 25-year repayment term ends with these programs, any remaining balance is forgiven.
+The forgiven amount is not taxable if you hit the end of your repayment period before 2026.

 7. Lower your interest rate through discounts

-Most lenders will offer a 0.25 percent to 0.5 percent discount if you set up automatic payments on your loan, and some may go as high as 0.50 percent with relationship discounts.
+Most lenders will offer a 0.25 percent discount if you set up automatic payments on your loan, and some may go as high as 0.50 percent with relationship discounts.

-In addition, private lenders may offer other interest rate discounts if you meet certain criteria, like making a certain number of on-time payments or taking out another loan with the same company.
-If you have private student loans, contact your lender and ask about any opportunities for interest rate reductions or discounts.
+In addition, private lenders may offer interest rate discounts if you meet certain criteria, like making a certain number of on-time payments or taking out another loan with the same company.
+If you have private student loans, contact your lender and ask about interest rate reductions and discounts.